christopher5106/christopher5106.github.io/_posts/2015-03-17-deployment-best-practices.markdown

 - to execute "ROLE-NAME", a list a recipes that will be found in `ROLE-NAME.rb` under the `roles` directory,

-- to use the "development environment", that will be found in `development.rb` under the directory `environments`.
+- to use the "development environment", that will be found in `development.rb` under the `environments` directory.

 Now, it will be quite easy to deploy your machine, just type the following command inside your chef repository :